juxor/afaq/markdown/secG2.md

 squatting land would provoke less capitalist violence than, say, expropriating workplaces simply cannot be supported in the light of 20th century history.
-The choice, then, is simply to allow the landlords and capitalists to keep their property and try to but it back from them or use political or revolutionary means to expropriate them.
+The choice, then, is simply to allow the landlords and capitalists to keep their property and try to buy it back from them or use political or revolutionary means to expropriate them.
 Communist-anarchists thought that the mutual banks would not work and so supported expropriation by means of a mass revolt, a social revolution.